Skip to Content

 • The employer usually requires a degree or equivalent.

-• The specific duties are so specified and complex that the duties are associated with the attainment of a degree.
+• The specific duties are so specialized and complex that the duties are associated with the attainment of a degree.

 A person may still apply for an H-1B visa if they have equivalent field experience.
 For every three years in a field, the United States honors it as one year of education.
 Therefore, if someone has an AA degree